 Every four hours another person is paralysed – and another family’s life torn apart.
-Our aim is to be the go-to place for everyone affected by spinal injury, so that we can quickly connect them to the vast network of people, organisations and services they need.
+Our aim is to be the go-to place for everyone affected by spinal cord injury (SCI), so that we can quickly connect them to the vast network of people, organisations and services they need.

 It’s sadly still the case that only one in three newly injured people will get access to the best possible care in an NHS spinal cord injury centre.
 As our chair Dr Rupert Earl says: “It makes no moral or economic sense that every year around 1,700 people have their potential stunted, their recovery delayed, and their lives put at risk by inadequate care in a non-specialist setting, often at many times the cost.”

 That’s why our very existence is so crucial.
 That could be the practical support from our range of regional coordinators, all of whom live with a spinal cord injury.
 Or our team of specialist SCI nurses who are there for those who need it.
 And our campaigners defending spinally injured people’s rights and pushing for better patient care.

 At the centre of a network of services

 What’s listed above is just the tip of the iceberg.
 With increased funding, we can go even further.
 And our plans are to do just that.
 Ultimately we want to welcome many more spinal cord injured people into the network of specialist services, regional support, peers, professionals and volunteers.
 Through a transformation in our online services so that people can get increasingly rapid support when they need it, and with the huge backing of our generous partners who fund us and deliver services for SCI people.

 And not just after injury, but for a lifetime of support.